 Can it be treated?

 Yes, though treatment usually can only control the problem and cannot eradicate it altogether.
-Go to the following for further information about treatment options:

 What is the treatment?